 So, as the week is about to start, thought I’d write about some of the thoughts and stories popping into my brain.
 It’s almost 1 a.m., so forgive me if it’s not as clever as it seemed late at night, right before bedtime.

-When I was in my early 20’s working at my first radio station, I brought some contest winners…Continue
+When I was in my early 20’s working at my first radio station, I brought some contest winners backstage to meet him.
+It was my first time being backstage at a concert, and Cocker…Continue

 My favorite ‘60s band is The Doors.
 They’re closely followed by The Beatles.
 Yet one thing I’ve found when I became a movie critic 25 years ago was…there’s nothing interesting about asking somebody their favorite movie or favorite band.
 You always hear the same answers.
-I like to ask people the…Continue
+I like to ask people the movie they love that everyone hates.
+When it comes to music, I like to…Continue

 You know how each year at the Oscars they show the guys that counted the ballots walking up the red carpet with the suitcases?
 I seem to recall a time when those suitcases were actually handcuffed to their wrists.

-In movies we get the occasional scene with somebody carrying a suitcase that’s cuffed to their…Continue
+In movies we get the occasional scene with somebody carrying a suitcase that’s cuffed to their person…only to have the bad guy chop off their arm and carry the…Continue

 There’s a documentary out called The Trials of Muhammad Ali.
 It wasn’t all that interesting, but as a movie critic, I have to see all the movies.
 If you’re a fan of Ali, I’d suggest the documentary When We Were Kings.

-There was an autograph story that was told in The Trials of…Continue
+There was an autograph story that was told in The Trials of Muhammad Ali that I thought I’d share because it was so funny.

 I was reading a newspaper in San Diego and saw the most beautiful picture in the world.
 No, it wasn’t a sunrise over the beautiful beaches in La Jolla.
 It wasn’t one of those double rainbows some freak out over.
 It was the handwritten lyrics to the great Beatles song She Said, She Said from the Revolver album.
 It included a few lines that didn’t make it into the song, and some words crossed out.
 All of it in John Lennon’s writing!
 That song, along with the lyrics to In My…Continue